ubicucsd/bootcamp_19_20/6_BiopythonV2.md

 ## Warm Up (Biopython)

+Great, we have Biopython.
+Let's figure out what it does and how to use it.

 ### Seq Objects

 Much like the fundamental building block of genetics is DNA, the fundamental building block of Biopython (at least for what we're doing) is the Seq object.

-Great, we have Biopython.
-Let's figure out what it does and how to use it.
+As we move forward in the course, we'll introduce other Biopython features.

 ## The First Glimpse